This post was originally published on this site

 In order to match the talent to the job, you must first consider the character, values, and motivation of the individual.
 Skills can be learned, but the values of one person are more often innate, as the Great Resignation has proven; human nature trumps skill set.
 If, for example, a person has the right resume but is not a good personality fit for remote work, there’s no match.
 The same holds true for in-office work.
 Rather than make your hiring process as efficient as possible, you want to ensure that your workforce feels like they are using their time most effectively.
 Quality of life is essential to increased productivity and retention.

 There are more challenges than ever these days, both for employers and the workforce.
 Aligning talent post-Covid is an ongoing process.
 For example, companies must develop different processes for remote and in-office staff, and training must be conducted continuously — including spot-checks and weekly coaching sessions.
 Most importantly, today’s corporate leaders must do more than just talk.
-They must constantly adapt to be the right match for their staff by in them professionally and personally.
+They must constantly adapt to be the right match for their staff by investing in them professionally and personally.

 About the Author: Em Rodriguez is Vice President of Careers at Cyberbacker, the leading provider of world-class administrative support and virtual assistant services from anywhere in the world to anyone in the world.
 Rodriguez has a demonstrated history of working in the internet industry with strong expertise in career coaching, talent acquisition, and community building.